pierangeloc/ray-tracer-zio/pres/deckset.md

 ```

 ---
 ^To unit test this we should mock the dependencies.
-The pure way of doing this, in tagless-final is to use state monad, or use a `Ref` to preload our mocks and track assertions on the calls that have been performed.
-This can be done  with ZIO as well, but the process is pretty standard, so standard that ZIO provides a feature to make this feel almost natural.
-The first thing to do is defining the logic we want to test, e.g. here we want to check all the colored pixels produced by a raster
+ZIO-TEST provides a very convenient way to do the `Ref` trick we've seen before to an arbitrary complex scale, and it all boils down to 4 steps

 [.build-lists: false]